unicorn-eth/autoconnect/PROMPT.md

 ## Project Completion Status

-This project is **100% complete** and ready for:
+This project is **100% complete with zero-code enhancement** and ready for:
-- ✅ Publishing to NPM
+- ✅ Publishing to NPM (v1.1.0)
 - ✅ Production use by developers
 - ✅ Community contributions
 - ✅ Future enhancements

-All core features, documentation, examples, and tooling are finished and tested.
+All core features, zero-code integration, documentation, examples, and tooling are finished and tested.

 ---